 The Company has limited cash resources and will periodically need additional funds to maintain the planned level of R&D activity.
 We expect to consume cash and incur operating losses for the foreseeable future as the Company continues developing its oncology drug candidates.
 The impact on cash resources and results from operations will vary with the extent and timing of future clinical trial programs.
-While it is not possible to make accurate predictions of future operating results, we expect existing cash and cash equivalents will be sufficient to enable us to continue our research and development activities until approximately the first quarter of calendar 2023.
+While it is not possible to make accurate predictions of future operating results, we expect existing cash and cash equivalents, including the capital raised in July 2023, will be sufficient to enable us to continue our research and development activities until approximately November 2023.

-As at 30 June 2022, we had cash on hand at the bank of A\$7.4 million.
+As at 30 June 2023, we had cash on hand at the bank of A\$5.2 million.
 The financial statements have been prepared on a going concern basis, which contemplates continuity of normal activities and realization of assets and settlement of liabilities in the normal course of business.
 As is often the case with drug development companies, our ability to continue as a going concern is dependent upon our ability to derive sufficient cash from investors, from licensing and partnering and collaboration activities and from other sources of revenue such as grant funding.
-The directors have considered the cash flow forecasts and the funding requirements of the business and are confident that the strategies in place are appropriate to generate sufficient funding to allow us to continue as a going concern.